About Articulation

 Clare Gunn

-Marketing and Communications Lead
+Digital and Communications Lead

 Clare has worked with some of Scotland’s leading cultural organisations, including Glasgow Life, The National Piping Centre, and Glasgow Film Festival.
 She is on the board of the Tidelines Book Festival and has been a volunteer reader for the Highland Book Prize since 2021.
 She joined Articulation in 2021, and manages our social media channels and monthly newsletter.